vatpac-technology/sops/docs/pacific/Papua-New-Guinea/index.md

 Aircraft will make contact with ATC when advising of engine starts, prior to taxi for departure, and when entering the ATZ boundary.

+## Charts
+!!! abstract "Reference"
+    Charts can be found on the [PNG AIP Flight Supplement](https://www.niuskypacific.com.pg/aip-flight-supplements/){target=new}.